 Florida Institute for Human & Machine Cognition

-DR. KEN FORD
+DR. KENNETH FORD

 Kenneth Ford is Founder and CEO of the Florida Institute for Human & Machine Cognition (IHMC) — a not-for-profit research institute located in Pensacola, Florida.
 IHMC has grown into one of the nation’s premier research organizations with world-class scientists and engineers investigating a broad range of topics related to building technological systems aimed at amplifying and extending human cognition, perception, locomotion and resilience.
 Richard Florida has described IHMC as “a new model for interdisciplinary research institutes that strive to be both entrepreneurial and academic, firmly grounded and inspiringly ambitious.”
 IHMC headquarters are in Pensacola with a branch research facility in Ocala, Florida.